+Financial assets at year-end (all current assets except prepaid expenses): \$3,506,781

-Financial assets at year-end: \$3,218,818 Less those unavailable for general expenditures within one year:
+Less those unavailable for general expenditures within one year:

-Financial assets available to meet cash needs for general expenditure within one year: \$3,218,818
+Financial assets available to meet cash needs for general expenditure within one year:

 As part of the Foundation's liquidity management, it periodically invests cash in excess of estimated budgetary needs in its investment accounts.
-As of December 31, 2020, the Organization did not have any borrowing commitments.
+As of December 31, 2022, the Organization did not have any borrowing commitments.

-NOTE E - INVESTMENTS AND FAIR VALUE MEASUREMENTS
+NOTE D - INVESTMENTS AND FAIR VALUE MEASUREMENTS